-The data that will be collected includes FAIR and other progress monitoring data, such as reading/mathematics assessment item analysis, math fact fluency analysis, grade level meeting notes, student data chats, and journal responses.
+The data that will be collected includes math and science module assessments and other progress monitoring data, such as science/mathematics assessment item analysis, math fact fluency analysis, grade level meeting notes, student data chats, portfolio reviews, and journal responses.

-Student data results based on FAIR and other progress monitoring data, such as most missed spiral review, math fact fluency analysis, reading/mathematics assessment item analysis, grade level meeting notes, student data chats, and journal responses.
+Student data results based on math and science module assessments and other progress monitoring data, such as most missed spiral review, math fact fluency analysis, reading/mathematics assessment item analysis, grade level meeting notes, student data chats, portfolio reviews, and journal responses.

 G2.
-Use a variety of text such as literacy circles and fictional and informational text, students will be engaged daily across all content areas, with opportunities to discuss and write about evidence based questions in order to increase proficiency.
-1a
+Through collaborative planning, teachers will plan student opportunities to answer questions that will disprove misconceptions and deepen understanding by using a variety of text such as literacy circles and fictional and informational text.
+Students will be engaged across content areas, with opportunities to discuss/write about evidence based questions in order to increase proficiency.
+This goal supports the PCSB District Strategic Plan: A.1 Student Achievement; and E.4 Support & Resources.